 In 2013 we decided that Unseen 64 will not cover new games for current-gen consoles as we don’t have enough free time to write as much articles and organize the site as when we were younger.
 Unseen 64 is now an archive of Retro-Unseen-Games till the seventh generation of consoles.
 Sadly from the end of 2013 and the first half of 2014, Unseen 64 was down for many months, because of a tech problem.
 In july 2014 we were able to get the site back online and with the new website and a better / responsive graphic template, U64 should be faster and easier to navigate even on smartphones and tablet.

 Help U64 to keep it up.
 Donate your love:

 Unseen 64 is an independent site.
 No money is generated from our work so we must pay each and every server bill ourselves.
 Thanks to your support we were able to rise enough donations to pay the server for 2017!
 We are super happy :)

 Remaining donations are used to repay some of the time spent working on Unseen64 and set aside in a “preservation fund“, for emergency site expenses and other equipment that could help the archive: all expenses will be discussed with our patrons before to be used!

 For more details check: How does Unseen64 use Donations?
-If you want to donate some of your love, we accept one-off donations through PayPal / Credit Card and pledges on Patreon!
+If you want to donate some of your love, we accept one-off donations through PayPal (you can donate to [email protected]) and pledges on Patreon!
 You can just donate how much or little you want.
 Every cent is really appreciated and sent towards the U64 Archive.